mvexel/overpass-api-python-wrapper/README.md

 ## We are on Sourcehut
 If you are reading this notice on Github, please point your bookmarks and git remotes at the `overpass` repo [on Sourcehut](https://git.sr.ht/~mvexel/overpass) instead.
 This project will not be updated on Github.

 ---

-## Community

-If you encounter any issues with this project, feel free to [open a new ticket](https://todo.sr.ht/~mvexel/overpass).

 [Overpass
 API](http://wiki.openstreetmap.org/wiki/Overpass_API) for Python.